Jack Young (footballer, born 2000)

-Jack Young (born 21 October 2000) is an English professional footballer who plays as a midfielder for club Farnborough.
+Jack Young (born 21 October 2000) is an English professional footballer who plays as a midfielder for club Worthing.

 Career

 Born in Morpeth, Northumberland, Young began his career at Newcastle United at the age of 7, before turning professional in 2019.
 He moved on loan to Tranmere Rovers in October 2020.
 After making five appearances, Young returned to Newcastle.

 In January 2022, Young joined League One club Wycombe Wanderers on loan for the remainder of the season, being recalled by Newcastle in March after just two league appearances.
 However, he subsequently signed a three-year permanent deal with Wycombe in April 2022.
 In August 2023 he moved on loan to Scottish club Ayr United, returning to Wycombe in January 2024 following the expiration of his deal.
 On 16 February 2024, Young joined National League club Wealdstone on loan for the remainder of the season.
 In October 2024, he joined National League South side Dorking Wanderers on loan until January 2025.
 He departed the Chairboys upon the expiry of his contract at the end of the 2024–25 season.

 On 20 September 2025, Young joined National League South club Farnborough.
+On 1 December 2025, it was agreed that while Young was considering a move back to the North of England, he would rejoin Dorking Wanderers on loan until mid-January.

+On 29 January 2026, following his departure from Farnborough, Young joined Worthing.
+On 6 May 2026, it was announced that Young would leave the club at the end of his contract in June.